 Register by 11:59 PM on February 15 for the early bird rate–prices go up on February 16.
-Registration closes at 11:59 PM on February 21.
-Absolutely no walk-in registrations will be accepted; if you want to attend, you must register by February 21.
+Registration is CLOSED as of February 21.
+If you missed registering, watch for our next Summit in 2021!

 And finally, the National Bike Summit is coming up March 9-12 and it’s not too late to attend.
 We need Texans–our congressional delegation of 38 is one of the largest, and it takes a lot of folks to cover that much ground on lobby day!
 Let us know if you’ll be attending so we can organize the best schedule to visit each congressional office and let them know Texans want great places to bike and walk.

 Are you a member of BikeTexas?
 Join today and be one of thousands of Texans fighting for bicycle and pedestrian access, safety, and education across the state.